WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/intakes/13-Semester-2-2025/index.md

-# RCP Internship Program - Intake 13 - Semester 2 2025 (In Progress)
+# RCP Internship Program - Intake 13 - Semester 2 2025 (Finished)

 This is the list of projects for this intake.
 Here you will see:
 - Summary of the problem and the work done in the project